-- Ensure we have a DSL, who is a member of the school leadership team, and a Deputy Safeguarding Lead for child protection/safeguarding both of whom have received appropriate training and support for this role. - Ensure the DSL role has a specific job description and clarifies the role and its responsibilities (as defined in KCSiE 2023). - Ensure we have a nominated governor responsible for child protection/safeguarding. - Ensure that we have a Designated Teacher for Looked After Children (LAC). - Ensure every member of staff (including temporary, supply staff and volunteers) and the AGB knows the name of the DSL, their deputies responsible for child protection, and their role. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the DSL, or to children's social care/police if a child is in immediate danger.
+- Ensure we have a DSL, who is a member of the academy leadership team, and at least one Deputy Safeguarding Lead for child protection/safeguarding all of whom have received appropriate training and support for this role. - Ensure the DSL and DDSL roles have a specific job description which clarifies the role and its responsibilities (as defined in KCSiE 2024). - Ensure we have a nominated governor responsible for child protection/safeguarding. - Ensure that we have a Designated Teacher for Looked After Children (LAC). - Ensure every member of staff (including temporary, supply staff and volunteers) and the AGB knows the name of the DSL, their deputies responsible for child protection, and their role. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and their responsibility for referring any concerns to the DSL, or to children's social care/police if a child is in immediate danger. - Ensure all staff and volunteers are aware of the early help process and understand their role in making referrals or contributing to early help offers and arrangements.

-- Ensure all staff and volunteers are aware of the early help process and understand their role in making referrals or contributing to early help offers and arrangements. - Ensure that there is a whistleblowing policy and culture where staff can raise concerns about unsafe practice, and that these concerns will be taken seriously. - Ensure that there is a complaints system in place for children and families. - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection and safeguarding by setting out its obligations in the school prospectus and on the school's website. - Notify Children's Social Care if there is an unexplained absence for a child who is subject to a child protection plan and where no contact can be established with the child, or a parent or appropriate adult linked to the child. - Develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at child protection conferences. - Keep records of concerns about children, even where there is no need to refer the matter immediately; documenting and collating information on individual children to support early identification, referral and actions to safeguard. - Ensure all records are kept securely, via My Concern which has a 2 layered authentication system to access the portal. - Ensure that we follow robust processes to respond when children are missing from education or missing from home or care. - Develop and then follow procedures where an allegation is made against a member of staff or volunteer. - Ensure safe recruitment practices are always followed. - Apply confidentiality appropriately. - Apply the DDSCP escalation procedures if there are any concerns about the actions or inaction of social care staff or staff from other agencies.
+- Ensure that there is a whistleblowing policy and culture where staff can raise concerns about unsafe practice, and that these concerns will be taken seriously. - Ensure that there is a complaints system in place for children and families. - Ensure that parents have an understanding of the responsibility placed on the academy and staff for child protection and safeguarding by setting out its obligations in the academy prospectus and on the academy's website. - Notify Children's Social Care if there is an unexplained absence for a child who is subject to a child protection plan and where no contact can be established with the child, or a parent or appropriate adult linked to the child. - Develop effective links with relevant agencies and cooperate as required with their enquiries regarding child protection matters, including attendance at child protection conferences. - Keep records of concerns about children, via My Concern, even where there is no need to refer the matter immediately; documenting and collating information on individual children to support early identification, actions to safeguard and a clear decision and rationale for actions and any referrals (KCSiE24). - Ensure all records are kept securely, via My Concern which has a 2 layered authentication system to access the portal. - Ensure that we follow robust processes to respond when children are missing from education or missing from home or care. - Develop and then follow procedures where an allegation is made against a member of staff or volunteer, via Confide. - Ensure safe recruitment practices are always followed. - Apply confidentiality appropriately. - Apply the Derby & Derbyshire safeguarding partnership escalation procedures if there are any concerns about the actions or inaction of social care staff or staff from other agencies.